Covenant Underwriting

 • Applicants must be discharged from bankruptcy or have fulfilled the terms of their consumer proposal for minimum 2 years.

-• Have a minimum 2 years re -established credit, and
+• Have a minimum 2 years re-established credit

 Canadian Citizens and Permanent Residents Without Credit History